**Registration has closed. Please check back for winner announcements and future boot camps.**

-In order to highlight the opportunities for business startups in Smyth County, Virginia, the Chamber of Commerce of Smyth County has partnered with the local towns and county IDA to offer a competitive process for emerging entrepreneurs and communities working to increase their business bases.
+Smyth County Entrepreneur Challenge: In order to highlight the opportunities for business startups in Smyth County, Va, the Chamber of Commerce of Smyth County is hosting the Smyth County Small Business Boot Camp.
+The Smyth County Chamber has partnered with the local towns and county IDA to offer a competitive process for emerging entrepreneurs and communities working to increase their business bases.

 Focusing on community economic development strategies, eligible Business Categories include: Outdoor Recreation, Arts and Culture, Value Added Agriculture/Agritourism, Restaurants and Hospitality, Technology/Advanced Manufacturing, or Support services for the above and more.
 The business must be located in Smyth County.

 Grant funds are broken down as follows: $5,000 in funds for Saltville, $5,000 to be used at any Smyth County location, and $60,000 to be used in Chilhowie.

 Only those who successfully complete the program, including participation in the scheduled trainings and activities, will be eligible for cash awards.
 Business plans and pitches are scored by a panel of judges.
 Those scores are the deciding factor in grant approval.